-- Providing the safest access for all road users, compared to other options.
+- Provides the safest access for all road users, compared to other options.

-- Accommodating all modes of transport, including pedestrians and cyclists.
+- Accommodates all modes of transport, including pedestrians and cyclists.

-- Providing opportunities for improved connectivity to Newmarket Park and a planned cycling and walking route linking Parnell and Newmarket via the old Parnell rail tunnel.
+- Provides opportunities for improved connectivity to Newmarket Park and a planned cycling and walking route linking Parnell and Newmarket via the old Parnell rail tunnel.

-- Having the least disruption due to the main work site being located on railway land, away from the majority of residential properties.
+- Has the least disruption due to the main work site being located on railway land, away from the majority of residential properties.

-Once the bridge is built and the level crossing is closed, Sarawia Street will become a no-exit street.
+Sarawia Street will become a no-exit street once the bridge is built and the level crossing is closed.

 Features of Cowie Street bridge